 I’m going to show you how to build your personal finance knowledge and skills.
 You are going to learn how to do it, whether you’re a millennial, who wants to get by on a tight budget, or a working mom whose kids are in college.
 Investing time and dedication on your financial education is the key most important point to reach financial freedom.

-My top 3 financial knowledge tricks to reach financial freedom are:
+My top 3 personal finance knowledge tricks to reach financial freedom are:

 I am going to show you a list of financial knowledge sources that have been key to shape my personal finance decisions.
 I will show examples from where I have been educating myself about finances over the past decade or so.
 From retirement planning to understand my credit report, these sources taught me how to get my finances under control.